oss-slu/oss.slu.github.io/docs/project_saltify/about.md

 ### Development Priorities

-- Improve the user interface
+- Fix user interface errors
+- Fixing occasional code crashes and errors
 - Add diarization to the transcription
 - Fix the errors when adding morphemes
-- Implement automated testing
-- Address the freezing of certain processes

 ## Get Involved